day0market/pyalgotrader/docs/cta_strategy.md

 &nbsp;

-## Firm run
+##  firm run
-In the firm environment，Users can write good basisCTAStrategy to create a new instance，A key to initialize、start up、Stop Strategy。
+ in the firm environment ， users can write good basis CTA strategy to create a new instance ， a key to initialize ,  start up ,  stop strategy .

-### Create a policy instance
+###  create a policy instance
-Users can write good basisCTAStrategy to create a new instance，Examples of the benefits of the policy is that the same strategy can go to contract simultaneously run multiple varieties，And the parameters may be different for each instance of。
-When creating an instance of the need to fill the instance name Figure、Variety contract、parameter settings。note：The instance name must be unique；Contract name isvt_symbolThe format，Such asIF1905.CFFEX。
+ users can write good basis CTA strategy to create a new instance ， examples of the benefits of the policy is that the same strategy can go to contract simultaneously run multiple varieties ， and the parameters may be different for each instance of . when creating an instance of the need to fill the instance name figure ,  variety contract ,  parameter settings .  note ： the instance name must be unique ； contract name is vt_symbol the format ， such as IF1905.CFFEX.

 ![](https://vnpy-community.oss-cn-shanghai.aliyuncs.com/forum_experience/yazhang/cta_strategy/add_strategy.png)

-Create a policy process is as follows：
+ create a policy process is as follows ：
-- Examples of the same name Check policy
+-  examples of the same name check policy
-- Adding policy configuration information(strategy_name, vt_symbol, setting)TostrategiesDictionary
+-  adding policy configuration information (strategy_name, vt_symbol, setting) to strategies dictionary
-- To subscribe to add the policy to contract information Quotessymbol_strategy_mapDictionary；
+-  to subscribe to add the policy to contract information quotes symbol_strategy_map dictionary ；
-- Save the policy configuration information tojsonThe paper；
+-  save the policy configuration information to json the paper ；
-- In the graphical interface to update status information。
+-  in the graphical interface to update status information .

 ```
     def add_strategy(